aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 3 - Securing APIs with OAuth2 Client Credentials/README.md

 ![image alt text](./media/image_22.png)

 You will now see your list of Apps again.
 Click on your **Mock Target App** again and click the "Show/Hide" buttons next to the **Consumer Key** and **Consumer Secret** fields.
-Copy the Consumer Key and Consumer Secret so you can use them later.
+Make a note of the Consumer Key and Consumer Secret so you can use them later.
 These are the client credentials you will need to get your OAuth token:

 ![image alt text](./media/image_23.png)